What are Net Zero Carbon Emissions? Why it matters and how to achieve it in 2024

 After that, define clear goals and targets, for example by using SBTi’s criteria or others set by your sector.

-Now it’s time to measure, track, and analyze your emissions inventory.
+Now it’s time to measure, track, and analyze your GHG inventory or carbon footprint.
 A carbon footprint management software solution like the Reegy Eco Hub can make this part much easier and cost-efficient.

 With your science-based target set and the data from your carbon footprint management software, you can create a detailed emissions reduction strategy and implement it.